sisl/ExpFamilyPCA.jl/paper.md

 # Summary

 Principal component analysis (PCA) [@PCA1; @PCA2; @PCA3] is popular for compressing, denoising, and interpreting high-dimensional data, but it underperforms on binary, count, and compositional data because the objective assumes data is normally distributed.
-Exponential family PCA (EPCA) [@EPCA] generalizes PCA to accomodate any exponential family distribution, making it more suitable for fields where these data types are common, such as geochemistry, marketing, genomics, political science, and machine learning [@composition; @elements].
+Exponential family PCA (EPCA) [@EPCA] generalizes PCA to accommodate data from any exponential family distribution, making it more suitable for fields where these data types are common, such as geochemistry, marketing, genomics, political science, and machine learning [@composition; @elements].

 `ExpFamilyPCA.jl` is a library for EPCA written in Julia, a dynamic language for scientific computing [@Julia].
 It is the first EPCA package in Julia and the first in any language to support EPCA for multiple distributions.

 # Statement of Need

 EPCA is used in reinforcement learning [@Roy], sample debiasing [@debiasing], and compositional analysis [@gans].
 Wider adoption, however, remains limited due to the lack of implementations.
-The only existing EPCA package is in MATLAB and only supports one distribution [@epca-MATLAB].
+The only existing EPCA package is written in MATLAB and supports just one distribution [@epca-MATLAB].
 This is surprising, as other Bregman-based optimization techniques have been successful in areas like mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], topological data analysis [@topological], and robust clustering [@clustering].
 These successes indicate that EPCA holds untapped potential in signal processing and machine learning.

 The lack of a general EPCA library is likely due to integration issues, as fast symbolic differentiation and optimization libraries in popular languages like Python and C are not typically interoperable.
 Julia, by contrast, uses multiple dispatch which promotes high levels of generic code reuse [@dispatch].
 Multiple dispatch allows `ExpFamilyPCA.jl` to integrate fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without requiring costly API conversions.
 As a result, `ExpFamilyPCA.jl` delivers speed, stability, and flexibility, with built-in support for most common distributions (§ [Supported Distributions](#supported-distributions)) and flexible constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).